heinrich-ulbricht/partial-keepass-database-export/README.md

 * flat export without folders - some users see this as advantage
 * simplicity ;)

-The other plugin looks good.
-Have a look and decide for yourself.
+Try and decide for yourself.